ImmuseLC-Plasma (Lactococcus lactis strain Plasma)

 Theoretical: as an immune activator, caution in patients on immunosuppressive medications (e.g., transplant recipients, autoimmune disease patients on biologics) — though no clinical concerns have been reported.

-Antibiotics do NOT affect LC-Plasma efficacy because the cells are heat-killed; this is a key practical advantage over live probiotics.
+Antibiotics do not affect LC-Plasma efficacy because the cells are heat-killed; this is a key practical advantage over live probiotics.

 Compatible with vaccines based on current evidence.